Digital Detox - 9 Steps to Mental Clarity

 Unfollow stress-inducing accounts and prioritize educational content.

-Apply principles from Mindful Eating to curate digital habits, reducing anxiety by 15% (American Psychological Association, 2020) [ref: 1].
+Apply principles from Mindful Eating to curate digital habits, reducing anxiety (American Psychological Association, 2020).

 Step 7: Rediscover Analog Activities